 Climate change is unpredictable in nature, and concerns around its impact are growing.
 Environmental agencies warn that failure to step up climate action now could leave businesses, agriculture, and communities at risk.
 Consequently, eco-efficiency—the practice of improving energy efficiency and water management while reducing the levels of emissions and waste—is rapidly becoming a critical path to sustainability for corporations.

 Investors, likewise, can benefit from our framework.
-Our integrated ESG and financial research team devised a set of questions to help uncover specific areas where eco-efficiencies may also result in cost savings—and potentially have a positive effect on financial returns.
-While we expect investor questions to change over time, initially we focused on how companies use energy and water, and publicly disclose their practices in sustainability reports.
+Our integrated environmental, social, and governance (ESG) and financial research team devised a set of questions to help uncover specific areas in which eco-efficiencies may also result in cost savings—and potentially have a positive effect on financial returns.
+While we expect investor questions to change over time, initially we focused on how companies use energy and water and publicly disclose their practices in sustainability reports.

 Eco-efficiency in action

-Nearly five years after we launched our eco-efficiency campaign we have found amazing progress.
-Companies we have engaged with on very different challenges on eco-efficiency have made significant changes.
-For example, we’ve seen one utilities company divert millions of dollars away from coal; another utilities company reduce carbon emissions in construction projects by 50%; a technology and materials company double the rate of energy productivity improvements in U.S. facilities that used the ISO 50001 framework—the global standard for energy management systems; and an industrial gas company agree to purchase 50 megawatts of renewable wind electricity, saving 1.5 million tons of carbon dioxide emissions over the term of the agreement.
+Nearly five years after we launched our eco-efficiency campaign, we've found amazing progress.
+Companies we've engaged with on very different challenges on eco-efficiency have made significant changes.
+For example, we’ve seen one utilities company divert millions of dollars away from coal and another reduce carbon emissions in construction projects by 50%, a technology and materials company double the rate of energy productivity improvements in U.S. facilities that used the ISO 50001 framework—the global standard for energy management systems, and an industrial gas company agree to purchase 50 megawatts of renewable wind electricity, saving 1.5 million tons of carbon dioxide emissions over the term of the agreement.

-Progress that companies have made toward data, analysis, and reporting goals has been particularly encouraging.
-This means that investors may soon be able to use actual data to gauge a company’s performance against eco-efficiency objectives—while also comparing it to peers.
+Progress that companies have made toward data, analysis, and reporting goals has been particularly encouraging, and investors may soon be able to use actual data to gauge a company’s performance against eco-efficiency objectives while also comparing it to peers.